 Heart and Stroke Foundation of Canada http://www.heartandstroke.ca

-University of California San Francisco.
 Heart block.
 UCSF Benioff Childrens’ Hospital website.
-Available at: http://www.ucsfchildrenshospital.org/conditions/heart%5Fblock/.
-Accessed December 21, 2017.
+Available at: https://www.ucsfbenioffchildrens.org/conditions/heart%5Fblock.
+Accessed March 9, 2021.